 You can find spinner rings in a variety of styles and colors.
 This one is versatile and has a unisex style and reasonable price.
 It’s also made of sterling silver, so it won’t turn your finger green after a few wears.

-Like the Möbii Fidget Ball mentioned previously, the pendant of this necklace features smooth, interwoven rings.
+Like the Möbii Fidget Ball at the top of our list, the pendant of this necklace features smooth, interwoven rings.
 They come in a variety of colors, so you can choose your favorite or even customize a design with multiple colors.

 These springy rings are designed to strategically stimulate pressure points on your fingers, but they can also make great fidget toys.

 Slide it up and down your finger for stress relief and a massage.